|Previous: Release Notes||Next: A Tutorial - Quick Version|

 You may use the default Xcode Python if your HEASOFT distribution was built using the Xcode gcc and g++ compilers, with only the Fortran compiler coming from a 3rd party such as Fink or MacPorts.
 But if you built HEASOFT with ALL of your compilers coming from Fink or MacPorts, you cannot use the Xcode Python (see Case 3).

 HEASoft builds on Macs are now 64-bit by default.
 However if (and only if) you forced your build into 32-bit mode by configuring with --enable-mac_32bit_build=yes, you will need to set:

 export VERSIONER_PYTHON_PREFER_32_BIT=yes # Bourne-like shells or setenv VERSIONER_PYTHON_PREFER_32_BIT yes # C-like shells

 BEFORE importing the xspec module into Python.

 Case 2: Running a Python distribution obtained from www.python.org.

-If you're using a recent distribution from www.python.org (Python 2.7 or later) on Snow Leopard, you'll need to ensure that you run the 32-bit version, and the method used in Case 1 will not work.
+If (and only if) you forced your HEASoft build into 32-bit mode, you'll need to ensure that you run the 32-bit Python version and the method used in Case 1 will not work.
 Instead, invoke 32-bit Python by way of the arch command.
 For example:

 arch -i386 python2.7